shashank-sn/stand-the-fuck-out/README.md

 # stand-the-fuck-out
-A 10-skill brand positioning plugin for Claude Cowork and Claude Code.
+A 10-skill brand positioning plugin for Claude, Cowork and Code.
 Built from the Stand the F*ck Out Playbook — a battle-tested system for going from invisible to unignorable.

 Most brands don't have a marketing problem.
 They have a sameness problem.
 This plugin systematizes the entire process of finding, claiming, and defending a brand position that nobody else can copy.